alavia/alavia.github.io/_posts/2018-07-29-cli_data_gem_project_i_did_that.markdown

 1. `bin/top_ten` - execution point.
 Instantiates a new instance of the CLI and calls the "call" method in the CLI class.
 2. `lib/top_ten.rb` - required by bin file.
 Is the program environment.
 Contains requirements.

-Understanding all of that was one my earliest hurdles in this project.
+Understanding all of that was one of my earliest hurdles in this project.
 I was so relieved once it all clicked!

 Once the environment and requirements were all up and running and as I continued to code, I added dependencies to my gemspec file (`top_ten.gemspec`).
 I first started out by adding bundler and rake as development dependencies and added pry soon afterwards.
 Once I got to building my scraper, I added Nokogiri as a dependency as well.